w3c/wot/testing/online/intel.md

       to enhance privacy and security.
 In particular, listing what IoT devices are available is a privacy risk and advertising what software and hardware is running on a gateway is a security risk (as it makes it easier to identify vulnerable systems.)
+    - Accessing the resource URL actually triggers a discovery scan which is (a) not scalable to large numbers of outside systems (b) takes a few seconds to complete.
     - **oic/res**: OCF resource metadata.
     - **system**: Description of gateway hardware.
 * Metadata Bridge (ocf-wot-metadata-bridge running on gateway) - Normally Hidden.
     - Access to network API of OCF-WoT metadata bridge.
       Normally access to this would not
       be provided, even over the local network, as the API just provides a list of TDs generated and debugging information.
-As the TDs are made available to via the Thing Directories in normal operation, this API is only relevant for testing.
+As the TDs are made available via the Thing Directories below in normal operation, this API is only relevant for testing.
+    - The metadata bridge periodically scans the OCF metadata and caches TDs, so this should return an array of TDs immediately but the information may be slightly stale.
+      In particular, new OCF devices may not appear here (or in the Thing Directories) until a scan has been triggered, which is currently configured to happen every 10s or so.
+    - **emd**: Returns an array of generated TDs with local links.
     - **md**: Returns an array of generated TDs with global links.
-    - **emd**: Returns an array of generated TDs with local links.
 * Thing Directory (thingweb-directory)
     - Allows semantic search (SPARQL queries) of registered Thing Descriptions.
+    - **etdir**: Edge Thing Directory that returns TDs with local links, this service is running on an edge gateway.
+      An access URL is given here for testing only.
+      Normally access to this service would not be provided outside the local network serviced by a particular gateway, as the links use IPv4 addresses that are only valid locally.
+      However, on the local network this
+      Thing Directory allows access to local devices without needing to go to the cloud, which has advantages in some use cases (enhanced privacy, lower latency, and greater resilience).
     - **tdir**: Thing Directory.
 Returns TDs with global links.
-Running in cloud portal, can consolidate TDs from multiple edge systems.
+Running in the cloud, this directory is visible to the global internet and can consolidate TDs from multiple edge systems.
-    - **etdir**: Edge Thing Directory.
-Returns TDs with local links.
-Running on gateway.
-      Given here for information only, normally access to this service would not be provided outside the local network serviced by a particular gateway, as the links use IPv4 addresses only valid locally.
-      However, on the local network this
-      Thing Directory allows access to local devices without needing to go to the cloud, which has advantages in some use cases (enhanced privacy, lower latency, greater resilience, etc).

 #### HTTPS Proxy and Basic Auth
 Via California Digital Ocean Portal: